muralikrishnat290/cuisine-qloo-frontend/README.md

 The architecture uses **Qloo's AI technology**:

 - **🏪 Qloo Taste AI**: Powers the Restaurant Analytics Engine for food trends, dish popularity, and cuisine preferences
-- **🗺️ Qloo Insights AI**: Drives the Location Heatmap Generator for geographic data and location analysis
+- **🗺️ Qloo Insights API**: Drives the Location Heatmap Generator for geographic data and location analysis
-- **👥 Qloo AI**: Powers the Demographics Intelligence tool for audience analysis and marketing strategies
+- **👥 Qloo Demographics Data**: Powers the Demographics Intelligence tool for audience analysis and marketing strategies

 Each AI agent uses these **Qloo-powered tools** to provide restaurant business intelligence.